How OnlineOrNot uses OnlineOrNot to run OnlineOrNot

 Jumping into monitoring software for the first time can be pretty overwhelming.
-If you're not in an exploring mood, it can be easy to get lost, and you're not entirely sure what all these knobs and buttons do.
+If you're not in an exploring mood it can be easy to get lost, and you're not sure what all the knobs and buttons do.

-To help lighten this feeling for OnlineOrNot, I thought it might be useful to let folks know how I use OnlineOrNot, to monitor OnlineOrNot (as part of running OnlineOrNot day to day).
+To help lighten this feeling for OnlineOrNot, I thought it might be useful to let folks know how I use OnlineOrNot, to monitor OnlineOrNot.

-You might think it's silly to monitor your own site as an uptime monitoring service, however as our monitoring infrastructure is kept separate from our marketing website and web app, I actually get notified when it goes down.
+You might think it's silly to monitor your own site as an uptime monitoring service, however as I keep the monitoring infrastructure separate from the marketing website and web app, I actually get notified if anything goes wrong.

 To start with, I monitor: